-If this is not your first baby, your other children may be feeling very anxious about the new baby.
-How can you help your kids to prepare for the new baby?
-Maybe they are very excited and looking forward to being a big brother or sister or they could be angry, jealous or anxious about no longer being the baby of the family.
+If this is not your first baby, your child(ren) may be feeling anxious about the new baby.
+How can you help your kid(s) to prepare for a new sibling?
+Maybe they are excited and looking forward to being a big brother or sister, or they could be angry, jealous, or anxious about no longer being the baby of the family.

-|Baby: Baby’s crown to rump length is around 15 cm. (about the size of a sweet potato) Your baby weighs about 250 grams.
-Your baby’s bones are hardening.
-She can suck and swallow now.
+Baby’s crown to rump length is around 15 centimeters - about the size of a sweet potato.
+Your baby weighs about 250 grams.
+Your baby’s bones are hardening and he can suck and swallow now.
 The pads of your baby’s finger tips and toes are forming.
-If you notice little jerky movements it could be because your baby has hiccups.
+If you notice little jerky movements, it could be because your baby has hiccups.

-Mom: You may notice a thick whitish vaginal discharge known as leukorrhea.
+You may notice a thick whitish vaginal discharge known as leukorrhea.
 You may notice your gums bleeding when you brush your teeth.
 This is a common complaint for pregnant moms.

-This week’s Pregnancy Checklist
+This Week’s Pregnancy Checklist

 Purchase a crib for your baby’s nursery.

 Purchase a video tape for recording your baby’s ultrasound (if your doctor allows this).

 If you have other kids, help them make a special craft for the new baby.

 Sign up for a childbirth preparation class.

 Design a memory page or scrapbook page for your ultrasound photos.

 Take a new belly picture for your scrapbook or journal.

 “Big Brother” and “Big Sister” Projects

+Kids love crafts and projects.
 Here are some fun ideas of things you can do with your kids to help them prepare for their new baby brother or sister.
-Kids love crafts and projects These are a lot of fun to do and will help your little one to get excited about being a big brother or sister.
+These are a lot of fun to do and will help your little one to get excited about being a big brother or sister.

 When Your Child Isn’t Happy About the New Baby